PRX/Infrastructure/CONTRIBUTING.md

 Python code shoud be follow the default Flake8 settings.

-Ensure that Flake8 is installed.
+Ensure that Flake8 is installed and your editor is configured to check for problems.

 `pip install flake8`